mhoennig/hs.hsadmin.ng/doc/rbac.md

 Not yet implemented, but planned are these actions:

 - an `ON DELETE ...
-DO INSTEAD` rule to allow `SQL DELETE` if applicable for the business-object-table and the user has 'delete' permission,
+DO INSTEAD` rule to allow `SQL DELETE` if applicable for the business-object-table and the user has 'DELETE' permission,
 - an `ON UPDATE ...
-DO INSTEAD` rule to allow `SQL UPDATE` if the user has 'edit' right,
+DO INSTEAD` rule to allow `SQL UPDATE` if the user has 'UPDATE' right,
 - an `ON INSERT ...
-DO INSTEAD` rule to allow `SQL INSERT` if the user has 'add-..' right to the parent-business-object.
+DO INSTEAD` rule to allow `SQL INSERT` if the user has the 'INSERT' right for the parent-business-object.

 The restricted view takes the current user from a session property and applies the hierarchy of its roles all the way down to the permissions related to the respective business-object-table.
-This way, each user can only view the data they have 'view'-permission for, only create those they have 'add-...'-permission, only update those they have 'edit'- and only delete those they have 'delete'-permission to.
+This way, each user can only select the data they have 'SELECT'-permission for, only create those they have 'add-...'-permission, only update those they have 'UPDATE'- and only delete those they have 'DELETE'-permission to.

 ### Current User